 ssh [OPTIONS] [USERNAME]@[IPADDRESS]

-This is how we normally connect to the Raspberry Pi remotely.
+Using SSH is how we usually connect to the Raspberry Pi remotely.

-On a Windows system you would of likely used a tool such as Putty to connect to a network over SSH.
+You would have likely used a tool such as Putty to connect to a network over SSH on a Windows system.

 scp command is useful for securely copying files from one computer to another using the SSH protocol.